CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 ### Coordinator Units of Work ###

-Coordinator units of work tend to coincide with whatever arrives in a single report, which spans the range from a single vulnerability affecting a specific version of an individual product from one vendor all the way to fundamental design flaws in system specifications that could affect every vendor and product that uses or implements the flawed specification.
+Coordinator units of work tend to coincide with whatever arrives in a single report, which spans the range from a single vulnerability affecting a specific version of an individual product from one Supplier all the way to fundamental design flaws in system specifications that could affect every Supplier and product that uses or implements the flawed specification.
 Coordinators may need to reorganize reports (e.g., merge, split, expand, or contract) according to their workflow demands.
 SSVC can be applied to either the initial report or to the results of such refinement.

 ### Aggregation of SSVC across units of work